junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The djinn blinks her eyes blue as he finds himself tied to a chair, hands bound behind the body.
 That flash of electric blue is the last thing he sees before sinking into the view of Purgatory.

 Dean snaps his eyes open, finding himself napping beside a tree stump.
 The sky, the ground, the tree, all the same bleak grey he remembers from the real Purgatory.
-For a moment, his brain tries to figure out which world is the reality, did he dream about getting out of Purgatory and running into the djinn case while he's been here all the time, or did he actually manage to get out and now dreaming about it again inside the djinn's illusion?
+For a moment, his brain tries to figure out which world is the reality, did he dream about getting out of Purgatory and running into the djinn case while he's been here all the time, or did he actually manage to get out and is now dreaming about it again inside the djinn's illusion?

 He looks around.